-You've planted some citrus trees on your property, and perhaps they've been beautiful and you've enjoyed them up until now.
+You've planted some lemon trees on your property, and perhaps they've been beautiful and you've enjoyed them up until now.
 But there's a problem.
 You see lemon tree leaves curling!

 After all the work you put into creating a tropical oasis in your garden, the look you desired seems to be flying out the window.

-Let's go through the causes of curling lemon tree leaves and what you can do to fix the problem.
+Let's go through the causes of citrus tree leaves curling and what you can do to fix the problem.

 Leaf curl disease can be addressed with a clean-up spray with a copper base.
 This fungicide should be applied immediately after pruning up until the first buds of spring begin to appear.
 The spraying should be done every 10 to 14 days.